- The battery terminals are loose or corroded ("Weekly checks").

 Engine shakes when accelerating

-- Defective Injector - Diesel Models (Section FOR).
+- Defective injector - diesel models (Section FOR).

-- Fuel filter clogged.
+- The fuel filter is clogged.

-- Defective Injector - Diesel Models (Section FOR).
+- Defective injector - diesel models (Section FOR).

 The engine does not develop power

-- Wrong timing belt tension (Section 1).
+- Incorrect tension of the timing belt (Section 1).

-- Fuel filter clogged.
+- The fuel filter is clogged.

 - Fuel system damage (Section FOR).

-- Defective Injector - Diesel Models (Section FOR).
+- Defective injector - diesel models (Section FOR).

-- Sticking brakes (Section 9).
+- Brakes sticking (Section 9).

-- Clutch slip (Section 5).
+- Clutch slippage (Section 5).

-The oil pressure warning lamp is on
+The oil pressure warning light is on

 - Defective oil pressure sensor (Section 4A).